solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

    ![](media/create-contosonoshnow-database.png)

    >**Note:** It is possible to alternative commands in the App Service SSL terminal to create the database.
+See the alternative commands below.

    ```bash
    mysql --host=<hostname>-server.mysql.database.azure.com --user=<user name> --password=<password> --ssl=true